NVIDIA/MinkowskiEngine/README.md

 ## Installation

 You can install the Minkowski Engine with `pip`, with anaconda, or on the system directly.
+If you experience issues installing the package, please checkout the [common compilation issues page](https://stanfordvl.github.io/MinkowskiEngine/issues.html) or [the installation wiki page](https://github.com/StanfordVL/MinkowskiEngine/wiki/Installation).
+If you cannot find a relevant problem, please report the issue on [the github issue page](https://github.com/StanfordVL/MinkowskiEngine/issues).

 ### Pip